-In the first decision-making stage of the LHCb trigger, a pre-selection is applied to reject most background DVs, followed by a classifier based on the following four DV features: $\sum p_{\rm T}$, the scalar sum of the $p_{\rm T}$ of the two particles that formed the DV; ${\rm min}[\chi^2_{\rm IP}]$, the smaller of the two increases observed when attempting to instead include each component particle into the $pp$-collision vertex fit, which is large when the DV is from the $pp$ collision point; the quality of the DV vertex fit; and the spatial distance between the DV and $pp$-collision locations, relative to their resolutions.
-The threshold required on the classifier response when run in real time during data taking is fixed by the maximum output bandwidth allowed from the first trigger stage.
+In the first decision-making stage of the LHCb trigger, a pre-selection is applied to reject most background DVs, followed by a classifier based on the following four DV features: $\sum p_{\rm T}$, the scalar sum of the $p_{\rm T}$ of the two particles that formed the DV; ${\rm min}[\chi^2_{\rm IP}]$, the smaller of the two increases observed when attempting to instead include each component particle into the $pp$-collision vertex fit, which is large when the DV is far from the $pp$ collision point; the quality of the DV vertex fit; and the spatial distance between the DV and $pp$-collision locations, relative to their resolutions. {\em N.b.}, the threshold required on the classifier response when run in real time during data taking is fixed by the maximum output bandwidth allowed from the first trigger stage.

 Unfortunately, extremely large values of both displacement and momentum are more common for backgrounds than for heavy-flavor signals.
 For the former, this is easily visualized by considering a simplified problem using only the two most-powerful inputs, $\sum p_{\rm T}$ and $\chi^2_{\rm IP}$.
-Figure~\ref{fig:heatmaps} (left) shows that an unconstrained neural network (NN) learns to reject DVs with increasing larger displacements, corresponding to the lower right corner in the figure.
+Figure~\ref{fig:heatmaps} (left) shows that an unconstrained neural network learns to reject DVs with increasing larger displacements, corresponding to the lower right corner in the figure.
 Figure~\ref{fig:efficiency} (left) shows that this leads to a dependence of the signal efficiency on the lifetime of the decaying heavy-flavor particle.
 Larger lifetimes are disfavored since few heavy-flavor particles live more than $\mathcal{O}(10\,{\rm ps})$.
 While rejecting DVs with the largest displacements does maximize the integrated signal efficiency in the training sample, this is undesirable because in many cases studying the longest-lived heavy-flavor particles is of more interest than simply collecting the largest decay sample integrated over lifetime (see, {\em e.g.}, \cite{HFLAV:2022pwe}).
 Furthermore, many proposed explanations of dark matter and other types of new physics predict the existence of new particles with similar properties to heavy-flavor particles, but with longer lifetimes~\cite{RF6,Graham:2021ggy}.
 This classifier would reject these particles because it is unaware of our inductive bias that highly displaced DVs are worth selecting in the trigger and studying in more detail later.